tanyachernysh7/myblog/_posts/2021-11-10-Managing-page-settings-in-Google-Docs.md

 Mix page orientations in a single Google Doc

 A single document can include a mix of portrait and landscape layouts.

+## How to change the orientation of a selection in Google Docs

 To change the orientation of a selection:
 1. Open a document in Google Docs.